Measurement of inclusive electrons from open heavy-flavor hadron decays in $p$+$p$ collisions at $\sqrt{s} = 200$ GeV with the STAR detector: Summary

 \section{Summary}

 The measurement of the cross section for production of electrons from open-charm and open-bottom hadron decays for 2.5 $<\pt<$ 10 GeV/$c$ in $p$+$p$ collisions at \s{200} GeV is reported.
-The result before subtracting the $\jpsi$, $\Upsilon$, and Drell-Yan contribution is consistent with the STAR and PHENIX published results, and measured with significantly improved precision relative to the previous measurements.
-The hadron decayed electron subtracted result is qualitatively consistent with the FONLL upper limit within the uncertainty and provides further constraints on theoretical calculations.
-Furthermore, this result provides a more precise reference for nuclear modification factor $R_{\rm AA}$ measurements in heavy-ion collisions and further study on isolation of the charm and bottom contributions in HFE in $p$+$p$ collisions~\cite{ref:btoe}.
+The result without subtracting the $\jpsi$, $\Upsilon$, and Drell-Yan contributions is consistent with the STAR and PHENIX published results, and significantly improved precision relative to the previous measurements is seen above 6 GeV/c.
+The result, with all background hadronic decay sources removed, is qualitatively consistent with the FONLL upper limit and provides further constraints on theoretical calculations.
+Furthermore, this result provides a precise reference for nuclear modification factor measurements for heavy flavor decayed electrons in heavy-ion collisions.
+It also facilitates a study on the separation of the charm and bottom contributions in HFE in $p$+$p$ collisions~\cite{ref:btoe}.